 The TPAP has superseded all other teaching and learning action plans (eg NSS) hence it should include actions from any source that relate to teaching and learning.
 The TPAP is produced by a web application and can be updated throughout the year as necessary.
 Despite the organic nature of the TPAP there is an annual cycle for APR that culminates in a yearly meeting between the School / Institute and the Faculty Dean for Taught Programmes.

 Instructions for completing the plan can be found in the document below:

-The TPAP is an internal monitoring tool for School / Institute staff and students to reflect on an evaluate their taught provision.
+The TPAP is an internal monitoring tool for School / Institute staff and students to reflect on and evaluate their taught provision.
 Staff requiring access to their School TPAP should do so through the School / Institute Director of Taught Programmes.
-Student representatives will be provided with access through the Students' Union.
+The Students' Union will liaise with ARCS to give student representatives access.
 Users can logon to the TPAP: https://webapps2.is.qmul.ac.uk/apr/index.action

 Should you require any further information or advice with regards to any matter relating to the Annual Programme Review process, please contact Emma Rabin (Assistant Academic Registrar - Student Experience).